The ultimate guide to setting up multi-tenant authentication and authorization

 By employing the notion of "organization," you can achieve tenant isolation in your multi-tenant application while maintaining a unified identity system.

-Choosing and designing the appropriate authorization model
+How to choose and design the appropriate authorization model

 When selecting the right authorization model, consider these questions:

-1. Are you developing a B2C, B2B, or a combination of both types of products?
+- Are you developing a B2C, B2B, or a combination of both types of products?

-2. Does your app have a multi-tenant architecture?
+- Does your app have a multi-tenant architecture?

-3. Is there a need for a certain isolation level in your app, as determined by the business unit?
+- Is there a need for a certain isolation level in your app, as determined by the business unit?

-4. What permissions and roles need to be defined within the context of the organization, and which ones are not?
+- What permissions and roles need to be defined within the context of the organization, and which ones are not?

-Understand different authorization models in Logto
+What different authorization models are available in Logto?

 Role-based access control